 Concept and Homework Questions - Any question relating to the subject matter of the course or a HW assignment should be first sent to your recitation TA.
-If you do not get a satisfactory response, you may email me at sheran@unc.edu.
+If you do not get a satisfactory or timely response, please email me at sheran@unc.edu.
 From Monday-Thursday, you should expect a response to your email within 24 hours.
 From Friday-Sunday and on holidays you should expect a response within 48 hours.
 Please note if the question is particularly complex, you might be redirected to office hours, a recitation session or a help session.
-If you send an email and do not get a response in the specified time, please send an email directly to me.